pgailinas/videoqa-representation-comparison/docs/index.md

 This separation of responsibilities follows standard machine learning practice by reserving the validation split exclusively for development evaluation while using the training split for all learned model components.
 Because the CLIP representations are fixed pretrained features rather than learned models, they may be generated once for the complete dataset without introducing information leakage between the training and validation splits.
 As a result, all reported comparisons evaluate models on validation data that were not used to train the representation-based learning components.

+---

-## System Architecture
+### System Architecture

-The experimental framework is organized around three complementary VideoQA pipelines that maintain a common evaluation methodology while varying the source of the video representations.
+The experimental framework consists of three complementary VideoQA pipelines that share a common evaluation methodology while varying the source of the video representation.

-The **Baseline Pipeline** establishes a performance reference by processing the original NExT-QA videos directly with the Qwen2-VL-7B multimodal foundation model.
+- **Baseline Pipeline** — Performs direct VideoQA inference using Qwen2-VL on the original videos.

-The **CLIP Representation Pipeline** combines reusable shared `clip_video` and `clip_text` question-answer representations and performs multiple-choice VideoQA using the configured representation-based prediction method.
+- **CLIP Representation Pipeline** — Uses pretrained `clip_video` and shared `clip_text` representations for representation-based VideoQA.

-The **Autoencoder Representation Pipeline** trains a self-supervised video autoencoder, generates experiment-specific `autoencoder_video` representations, and combines them with the same shared `clip_text` question-answer representations using the same configurable prediction framework.
+- **Autoencoder Representation Pipeline** — Uses learned `autoencoder_video` representations together with the same shared `clip_text` representations for representation-based VideoQA.

-By maintaining identical text representations, evaluation procedures, and candidate-generation workflow across both representation-based pipelines, the framework enables controlled comparison of different video representation sources while also supporting evaluation of multiple multimodal prediction methods.
+Both representation-based pipelines use identical downstream prediction methods and evaluation procedures, enabling controlled comparison of different video representations.

 ---